How to Treat Hairballs in Cats

 Your cat's diet plays a very important role in the health and condition of your their coat as well as their digestive function.
 Lack of sufficient nourishment and essential vitamins and minerals can increase the rate of dying and shedding hair.
 Likewise, a lack of fibre can lead to constipation, slowed digestion, and stomach upsets.
 All of these issues can lead to furballs.

-A specially formulated Hairball Diet is always the best place to start.
+A specially formulated hairball cat food is always the best place to start.
 Hairball diets are complete and balanced, so you can feed them as the sole diet.
 They are also completely safe to feed to cats who don't suffer from furballs, which means they are a convenient option for multi-cat households.

 How do Hairball Diets work?